Today we’re looking at the Seiko Shogun vs Sumo.

 |Get the Seiko Shogun here!||Get the Seiko Sumo here!|

-If you’re the more conservative watch person and you don’t care for all the fanciful stuff, then the Seiko Shogun should be your go to.
-It comes with an understated, classic elegance that would appeal to such class of people.
+If you’re the more conservative watch person and you don’t care for all the fanciful stuff, then the Seiko Shogun should be your go-to.
+It comes with an understated, classic elegance that would appeal to such a class of people.

-Now, even though both watches do not have rubber strap options, we’d pick the titanium bracelet of the Seiko Shogun over the Seiko Sumo’s.
+Now, even though both watches do not have rubber strap options, we’d pick the titanium bracelet of the Seiko Shogun over the Seiko Sumo’s stainless steel bracelet.
 It’s lighter, of better quality, and more substantial in relation to the watch itself.

-But then again if you equate weight with quality, you’re going to want to lean towards the Sumo.
-But then again the Sumo’s bracelet feels a little teeny compared to the build of the case.
+However, if you equate weight with quality, you’re going to want to lean towards the Sumo.
+But the Sumo’s bracelet looks tiny compared to the build of the case.

-However, the Seiko is the more affordable option and as long as you can bear with the chapter ring misalignment and lousy bracelet.
-Plus, it’s also less formal and more dressy in its appearance.
-So, if you’re less on the conservative side, you’d love this watch.
+Another good thing about the Seiko Sumo is that it is the more affordable option.
+That is as long as you can bear the chapter ring misalignment and lousy bracelet.

 Altogether though, the Seiko Sumo is a great deal if that’s all you can afford.
-You sure won’t be missing much on the Seiko Sumo.
+You sure won’t be missing much on the Seiko Shogun.

 As usual, it really depends on you.
 However, if we were absolutely supposed to make just one choice, it would definitely be the Seiko Shogun.
 The quality of Seiko Shogun beats the Sumo.